dukeeagle/uBear-Node/README.md

-# uBear Alexa
+# uBear Node.js
-Amazon Alexa for uBear, the best service for bears in need.
+Node.js layer for connecting Java websockets to Node.js websockets, which communicate with an Alexa skill for uBear.
+Confusing, right?

-Also contains websocket client with node.js, connecting to Alexa via IBM Bluemix.
+Created at Minnehack 2017.